 Ultimately I didn’t manage to visit everything I hoped to see on my second day of riding down the Huadong Valley, but at least I made it without dying of exposure.
 Heatstroke is a nasty thing, and I spent several agonizing hours in bed before I finally got to sleep.
 I don’t normally recommend hotels in my bicycle touring posts, but in this case I’d like to mention Fong Wu Hotel 鳳悟旅社, affordable vintage lodging near the train station.
 The price is right (around 700 NT per night) and the facilities are sufficient for cyclists in need of a good night’s rest.
 Coming up next: the ride through Guangfu and Ruìsuì 瑞穗 to Yuli.

-- Whereas Japanese immigrant villages in eastern Taiwan often displaced indigenous inhabitants, settlements in other parts of the colony were typically built on reclaimed land next to rivers, primarily in modern-day Changhua and Pingtung. ↩
+- Whereas Japanese immigrant villages in eastern Taiwan often displaced Taiwanese Indigenous inhabitants, settlements in other parts of the colony were typically built on reclaimed land next to rivers, primarily in modern-day Changhua and Pingtung. ↩

 - More information about this tobacco barn can be found in Chinese here and here.
 This post provides a more general introduction to tobacco barns in Hualien. ↩